Top 10 commercial solar companies in London

 How much maintenance do commercial solar panels require?

-Commercial solar panels require minimal maintenance.
+For example, commercial solar panels require minimal maintenance.
 Modern panels carry performance warranties of 25 years or more and operate reliably in UK weather.
-Periodic cleaning, annual visual inspection and remote performance monitoring are typically sufficient.
-Remote monitoring is the most important element — it identifies underperformance early, before significant generation loss accumulates.
+Periodic cleaning, annual visual inspection and remote monitoring are typically sufficient.
+Remote monitoring matters most — it identifies underperformance early, before significant generation loss accumulates.

 Will my business remain connected to the grid after installing solar?

 Yes.
 Commercial solar systems operate in parallel with the grid, not instead of it.
-Solar supplies building loads during daylight hours first.
-When generation exceeds demand, surplus exports under the Smart Export Guarantee.
-When generation falls below demand — at night or in low-irradiance conditions — the building draws from the grid normally.
+Solar supplies building loads during daylight first.
+When generation exceeds demand, the surplus exports under the Smart Export Guarantee.
+When generation falls below demand, the building draws from the grid normally.
 Battery storage extends solar coverage into the evening and overnight.

 Why does MCS certification matter when choosing a commercial solar installer?

 MCS certification confirms the installer meets UK technical and quality standards for grid-connected solar.
-It is also a legal condition of Smart Export Guarantee eligibility — a system installed by an uncertified installer cannot earn SEG export payments.
-MCS-certified installations also come with a structured complaints and redress process, providing recourse if issues arise post-installation.
+It is also a legal condition of Smart Export Guarantee eligibility — a system installed by an uncertified installer cannot earn SEG payments.
+MCS installations also come with a structured complaints and redress process, providing recourse if issues arise.

 What tax benefits are available for commercial solar in the UK?

-UK businesses can claim Annual Investment Allowance (100% of installation cost deducted from taxable profits in Year 1, up to £1m), Full Expensing (50% First Year Allowance on solar panels for limited companies), and the business rates exemption (rooftop commercial solar does not increase business rates until March 2035).
+UK businesses can claim the Annual Investment Allowance (100% of installation cost deducted from taxable profits in Year 1, up to £1m) and the business rates exemption (rooftop commercial solar does not increase business rates until March 2035).
 VAT at 20% is reclaimable by VAT-registered businesses.
-See our solar tax relief guide for full detail.
+Solar is a special-rate asset, so it is claimed through capital allowances (AIA) rather than the 100% main-rate relief; always confirm the treatment with your accountant.
+See our solar tax relief guide for detail.